mk-fg/reliable-discord-client-irc-daemon/README.md

     For private chats, it might be even dangerous to support - see [More info on third-party client blocking] section below for details.

-- Does not track user presence (online, offline, afk, playing game, etc) at all.

 - Does not emit user joins/parts events and handles irc /names in a very simple way, only listing nicks who used the channel since app startup and within